 Natural water sources are often several kilometers away the villages and not clean.

 An estimated 200m hours per week are spent collecting water in sub-Saharan Africa.
-For Women, this means lost time that could be spent looking after their families or working on income generating jobs.For children, it is time away from school limiting their future opportunities.
-Additionally, the heavy water load carried over long distances often leads to chronic back problems and a lifetime of discomfort.
+For women, this means lost time that could be spent looking after their families or working .For children, it is time away from school or school.
+Unclean water also causes

 The Project Maji Solution: